-The survival ‘Rule of 3’ states that humans can go 3 minutes without air, 3 days without water and 3 weeks without food.
+Our gear allows us divers to enjoy the underwater world without worry so it’s important that the gear we use works well so we can worry about more important things like enjoying the warm clear tropical waters of Kona.
 However, the brilliance of the human mind is such that we have created equipment that enables us to be continuously underwater for durations ranging from 30 minutes to even up to hours, and literally swim like a fish in the deep oceans.
 This gear is what makes Kona Diving possible.
 The diver’s gear is a piece of genius, designed for science, sport ergonomics and even aesthetics.
 Enduring high underwater pressure, allowing for water resistance, being lightweight and compact for the diver to easily navigate with, and additionally give the diver the advantage to swim like a fish.

 Here’s your Introduction to Scuba Diving Gear.
-Pay close attention as you will be using most of these while Kona Diving:
+Pay close attention as you will be using most of these while scuba diving Kona:

 The BCD is a piece of equipment that is specialized to scuba diving.
 It provides a way to tie all of your gear together and acts like a life vest and an anchor all rolled into one.
 BCD’s are one of the most forgiving pieces of equipment when it comes to fit but it is nice to have one that fits, functions, and feels good to dive.
 One of the most important aspects of modern BCD’s are their ability to hold your weights for you.
 There are many systems for doing this.
 There is also an air cell that creates lift to counteract the weights.
 This means you will have to do less work to reach the bottom or the surface making your dive easier.